Having trouble with the agent? Take a look here.

 To make sure Skylight is activated, you may need to restart your Unicorn masters.

-You might see this bug if the agent running in your Rails app stops reporting performance data to Skylight.
+You might see the “No data within this time range” message if the agent running in your Rails app stops reporting performance data to Skylight.
 If you were able to see data before but it has stopped working recently, restarting your server will usually fix the issue.

 If the agent encounters multiple errors in a short span of time, it will shut itself down.
 This is done out of an abundance of caution to ensure that a potential bug in the agent doesn’t bring down your app in production.